razmara/s2017/README.md

   * PCL built with kinfu.
 (Requires Cuda, OpenNI1, VTK... and more)
   * g2o (The default homebrew version of it for MacOSX doesn't quite work, building from source does though.
 Note: Currently put at a fixed version, as an updated caused segfaults)

-##### Aside: if you have built/installed the dependencys already, there is a submodule ElasticReconstructionRelease, which is a smaller and simpler git, designed to build _just_ the code-base for ElasticReconstruction.
+##### Aside: if you have built/installed the dependencies already, there is a submodule ElasticReconstructionRelease, which is a smaller and simpler git, designed to build _just_ the code-base for ElasticReconstruction.
 (See it's readme for more details)

 ## Running: